Champions League qualifying: Benfica, Malmö, Young Boys through

 Article body

-The second legs of all six UEFA Champions League play-off ties are being played this week, with Benfica, Malmö and Young Boys going through on Tuesday and tonight's three return fixtures set to decide the last spots in Thursday's group stage draw.
+Salzburg, Sheriff Tiraspol, Shakhtar Donetsk, Benfica, Malmö and Young Boys are through from the UEFA Champions League play-offs to complete the line-up for Thursday's group stage draw at 18:00 CET in Istanbul.

 Benfica, Malmö and Young Boys all held leads as they travelled to Tuesday's second legs and all indeed narrowly progressed.
-In tonight's action, Sheriff hope to become the first Moldovan club to reach the UEFA Champions League group stage as they defend a 3-0 advantage at Dinamo Zageb, with Shakhtar Donetsk and Salzburg also ahead in their ties.
+In tonight's action, Sheriff became the first Moldovan club to reach the UEFA Champions League group stage as they maintained their 3-0 advantage at Dinamo Zagreb.
+Salzburg won through too, as did Shakhtar Donetsk in extra time against Monaco.

 Play-off second legs